Qubits and Quantum Operations

 operation makes sure that the pulses are aligned to the system grid (on_system_grid=True

 ).
 The "ge" and "ef" pulses are modulated at different frequencies but they are played back from the same physical output of the SG instrument.
-An change in the oscillator frequency must happen whenever there is an "ef" pulse, and this change can only happen if the pulses are aligned to the system grid.
+A change in the oscillator frequency must happen whenever there is an "ef" pulse, and this change can only happen if the pulses are aligned to the system grid.

 Next in the source code, we see that, by default, the pulse parameters come from the qubit: the amplitude_pi